Mabdullahatif/CSV-QA-ChatBot/README.md

 - Orchestrates the flow between UI components and backend logic.

 ### agents_handler/
 - **agents.py**: Contains `get_dynamic_agent`, which dynamically creates a LangChain agent for a given DataFrame using the selected LLM (OpenAI, Gemini, or Groq).
-Handles API key management and agent instantiation.
+Handles API key management and agent instantiation, now supporting user-supplied keys from the sidebar.
 - **__init__.py**: (empty, for package recognition)

 ### custom_css/